-- ▶ Family Team Meeting This policy documented the changes to the FTM to include the development of an updated business process defining the types of FTMs in efforts, roles and responsibilities of the FTM unit team and refining FTM timeframes to support engagement and supporting permanency outcomes - Qualified Residential Treatment Facility As part of the federal Family First Prevention Services Act of 2018, Congress created a new classification and national model for congregate care facilities: Qualified Residential Treatment Programs (QRTP).
+- Family Team Meeting This policy documented the changes to the FTM to include the development of an updated business process defining the types of FTMs in efforts, roles and responsibilities of the FTM unit team and refining FTM timeframes to support engagement and supporting permanency outcomes - Qualified Residential Treatment Facility As part of the federal Family First Prevention Services Act of 2018, Congress created a new classification and national model for congregate care facilities: Qualified Residential Treatment Programs (QRTP).
 To comply with federal standards, CFSA developed the QRTP policy which outlines the unique procedures for assessment, content of case plans, documentation, judicial determinations and ongoing court reviews, and approval of placements.
-These procedures ensure CFSA's eligibility for receipt of Title IV-E foster care maintenance payments for children placed in a QRTP.
+These procedures ensure CFSA's eligibility for receipt of Title IV-E foster care maintenance payments for children placed in a QRTP. - o Child Fatality Review This policy includes the child-specific criteria that warrant a CFSA fatality review.
+As part of CFSA's continuous quality improvement (CQI) efforts, the updated policy also clarifies the actual review process, specifically addressing the CQI framework through which the review committee arrives at recommendations for policy and practice improvements, along with standards for ongoing progress reporting on action steps. - o Hotline Policy Updates to this policy included the following:

-114 Bridge, Organize, Nurture and Develop Resource Parent Support Program
+136 Bridge, Organize, Nurture and Develop Resource Parent Support Program